 Scale tickets, bills of lading, contracts, settlement sheets, bounced checks, warehouse receipts, bank statements, email/text exchanges, and any other documents that you might have related to the delivery of grain.

-Bond payouts do not cover all transactions.
+Payouts may not cover 100% of all transactions.
 Contacting a lawyer may help you find alternate means of recouping losses.

-Yes, Minnesota grain bonds cover all transactions where title passed within the Minnesota border.
+Yes, Minnesota covers all transactions where title passed within the Minnesota border.
 So if you live out of state but delivered to a Minnesota based location, your delivery may be covered.